ldthomas/apg-js2/README.md

-##JavaScript APG
+## JavaScript APG

+**New in Version 3.0.0:**

+* The **apg** command line has been greatly simplified.
+* Command line **apg** has only console output.
+It no longer generates any HTML.
+* A GUI generator, **apg.html**, has been added.
+* **apg.html** is a self-contained, stand-alone, web-page interface to **apg**.
+* It does not load any external CSS, JavaScript or other resources.
+* It provides detailed information about the grammar and generated parser.
+* It allows testing of the generated parser.
+* It is a visual aid to writing [SABNF](https://github.com/ldthomas/apg-js2/blob/master/SABNF.md) grammars and the input strings or sentences that they are designed to accept.
+* Documentation for using **apg.html** is built in.
+Just click the 'Help' tab.

 **Description:**

 **APG** is an acronym for "ABNF Parser Generator".
 Originally written to generate parsers directly from ABNF syntax ([RFC 5234](https://tools.ietf.org/html/rfc5234)) it has since grown to include a number of additional features requiring additional syntax terms.
 The resulting syntax is a superset of ABNF or [SABNF](https://github.com/ldthomas/apg-js2/blob/master/SABNF.md).
-This version adds a number of new features to the last, primarily to support the new [`apg-exp`](https://github.com/ldthomas/apg-js2-exp) pattern-matching application.
+Some features have been primarily developed to support the new [apg-exp](https://github.com/ldthomas/apg-js2-exp) pattern-matching application.
 A general description of how **APG** works is given [here](http://coasttocoastresearch.com/apg).

-New features:
+**apg-exp** features:
 <ul>
 <li>
 Sub-string parsing - the option to parse only a sub-string of the entire input string.